 Science and Medicine An enthusiasm for science and technology has been a hallmark of Western civilization.
 Like many developments in the story of the West, this enthusiasm has ebbed and flowed over time.
 To meet the growing interest among today's students and scholars, we emphasize these topics throughout the narrative.
 For example, a discussion of medieval technology reveals the significant inventions that brought mechanical power to a central point in society, and students will also see how other cultures-like early Muslim societies-performed surgery, dispensed drugs, and established hospitals.
 Even in the modern period, we discuss the experience of going to a doctor in addition to reporting on new developments in medicine, such as antiseptics, anesthetics, and antibiotics.
 Consistent with our use of art as history, illustrations such as Caroline Naudet's "Journey of a Dying Man to the Other World" are used to reveal both typical medical practices and common attitudes toward physicians.
 PEDAGOGICAL FEATURES We believe that telling a good story is only part of the task facing those who teach the history of the West.
 Instructors also have to engage students in the enterprise of learning, and the more actively engaged they are, the more they learn.
 Therefore, we have designed and included a number of pedagogical features to help students participate actively in the learning process.
-These can be used by students alone or become part of classroom activity.
-Chapter Previews and Summaries Each chapter opens with a short preview and telling anecdote that, together, set the stage for understanding the material.
+These can be used by students alone or become part of classroom activity. · Chapter Previews and Summaries Each chapter opens with a short preview and telling anecdote that, together, set the stage for understanding the material.
 Chapters then end with a summary of key themes.
 Rather than dry outlines, these features instead preserve the engaging narrative style while satisfying the pedagogical dictum: "tell them what they'll learn; teach them, then tell them what they have learned."
-The chapter previews and reviews help students stay focused on the main themes in the narrative.
-Chapter 17 Factories, Cities, and Families in the Industrial Age ills to faith healers-saw wide use.
-These alternaives at least gave wn health. own health.
+The chapter previews and reviews help students stay focused on the main themes in the narrative. ills, to faith healers-saw wide use.
+These alternatives at least gave sufferers a sense of controlling their ills, to faith healers-saw wide use.
+These atterna-tives at least gave sufferers a sense of controlling their own health.
+As for surgery, people turned to this option only as a last resort.
+Surgical methods became safer in the form of the fine tenth of the interestent century, but ans-fers that for the fine tenth century, but ans-tingery.
+Those who managed to survive the pain of an opera-tion faced a likelihood of dying from an infection schemanal.
+PROMISING DEVELOPMENTS FOR PUBLIC HEALTH PUBLIC HEALTH